nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

       .. md-tab-item:: Particle scoring function

         - Set ``Last tilt for refinement`` to 4.
-This will use the first five tilts for refinement (numbering is from 0 to 4)
+This will use the first five tilts for refinement (numbering is 0-based)

         - Set ``Max resolution (A)`` to 6:5